CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 *[Managed Storage Services](http://www.centurylink.com/business/enterprise/managed-hosting/managed-storage.html)*
 HIPAA Enabled Managed Storage Services offers various options to outsource data storage needs.
 Data storage engineers administer redundant backup systems to help ensure the customer’s data is secure and available for retrieval.
-In addition to the technology provided by the storage system, CenturyLink’s fully managed Utility Storage Service helps prevent performance bottlenecks through monitoring and balancing storage area networks (SAN) and storage systems, as well as assisting customers to identify the right storage product or their performance needs.
+In addition to the technology provided by the storage system, Lumen’s fully managed Utility Storage Service helps prevent performance bottlenecks through monitoring and balancing storage area networks (SAN) and storage systems, as well as assisting customers to identify the right storage product or their performance needs.

-*[Managed Backup and Archiving](http://www.centurylink.com/business/enterprise/managed-hosting/managed-storage.html)* CenturyLink’s backup and data restoration services are reliable solutions that protect PHI and make it readily accessible only when and where it’s needed.
-CenturyLink engineers with the required HIPAA training and experience work to support the customer’s needs and help to ensure that backup jobs run and complete successfully.
+*[Managed Backup and Archiving](http://www.centurylink.com/business/enterprise/managed-hosting/managed-storage.html)* Lumen’s backup and data restoration services are reliable solutions that protect PHI and make it readily accessible only when and where it’s needed.
+Lumen engineers with the required HIPAA training and experience work to support the customer’s needs and help to ensure that backup jobs run and complete successfully.

-CenturyLink provides variations of backup and data restoration services such as:
+Lumen provides variations of backup and data restoration services such as:
 *	Utility Backup Service
 *	Utility Backup Encryption Service
 *	Utility Backup NAS Service
 *	Utility Vaulting Service

 ## What is a HIPAA Compliant Data Center?
-CenturyLink adheres to the administrative, physical, and technical safeguards and standards set forth by the HITECH act and developed an enterprise-wide information security management program to help its customers meet their information security and compliance requirements.
-Below is a list of safeguards CenturyLink’s program incorporates based on the elements of the HIPAA Security Rule and HITECH.
+Lumen adheres to the administrative, physical, and technical safeguards and standards set forth by the HITECH act and developed an enterprise-wide information security management program to help its customers meet their information security and compliance requirements.
+Below is a list of safeguards Lumen’s program incorporates based on the elements of the HIPAA Security Rule and HITECH.

 **Administrative Safeguards**
 *	*Security Management Process* - Identify and analyze potential risks to its colocation and managed services, and implement security measures that reduce risks and vulnerabilities to a reasonable and appropriate level.